zmattis/University-of-Pittsburgh/CS-0449/Linux-Device-Driver/README.md

 Note: The file pi_driver.ko needs to be present in your current directory ( /~ )

-To create the pi device, find the device id, executing the following commands:
+To create the pi device, find the device id, executing the following commands in Linux:

 * cd /sys/class/misc/pi
 * cat dev

 This should output two numbers as:    MAJOR:MINOR

-To create the new character device, execute the following commands:
+To create the new character device, execute the following commands in Linux:

 * cd /dev/
 * mknod pi c MAJOR MINOR